n-ikko/n-ikko/README.md

 - 👋 Hi, I’m @n-ikko
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently programming random stuff in java
-- 💞️ I’m looking to collaborate on uh, uuum, idk
+- 💞️ I’m looking to collaborate on java projects
+-
 This is 100% not the user README template (I promise)